BrightSoul/MarsRover/README.md

 Planet mars = Planet.CreateWithRandomlyGeneratedObstacles(size); // Or Planet.CreateEmpty(size)

-// Then send the rover to a specific location and orientation on the planet Point sendLocation = new(15, 5);
+// Then send the rover to a specific location and orientation on the planet Point landingLocation = new(15, 5);
-Orientation sendOrientation = Orientation.North;
+Orientation landingOrientation = Orientation.North;
-Rover rover = Rover.CreateAndSendTo(mars, sendLocation, sendOrientation); // Might throw ObstacleEncounteredException
+Rover rover = Rover.CreateAndSendTo(mars, landingLocation, landingOrientation); // Might throw ObstacleEncounteredException

 // Optionally subscribe the Moved event (fires after each individual command) rover.Moved += (object? sender, MovedEventArgs args) =>